 The school’s policy statement sets out our arrangements for managing the access of providers to pupils at the school for the purpose of giving them information about the provider’s education or training offer.
 This complies with the school’s legal obligations under Section 42B of the Education Act 1997.

-Please contact Peter Stafford, our Personal Advisor by email on email@example.com if you would like any more information.
+Please contact Peter Stafford, our Personal Advisor by email at email@example.com if you would like any more information.

 Labour Market Information